Gu-X/Multilayer-Jointly-Evolving-and-Compressing-Fuzzy-Neural-Network/README.txt

 Please cite the paper above if this code helps.
 Programmed by Xiaowei Gu.
-For any queries about the code, please contact Dr. Xiaowei Gu: xiaowei.gu@surrey.ac.uk Note, the dataset is a subset of MNIST dataset.
+For any queries about the code, please contact Dr. Xiaowei Gu: xiaowei.gu@surrey.ac.uk Note, the dataset in this repository is a subset of MNIST dataset.